 I am completely in favor of using the letter K in resistance designations.
 It is well understood to stand for Kilo, meaning thousand, and there is no ambiguity in its use.
-K{Θ} always stands for a thousand ohms.
-The ambiguity comes from the use of M for thousand (which, of course, is perfectly legitimate from the latin word for thousand, and used thus in Roman numerals) as well as for million, in place of the abbreviation "Meg."
+Ko always stands for a thousand ohms.
+The ambiguity comes from the use of M for thousand (which, of course, is per-fectly legitimate from the latin word for thousand and used thus in Remember of the thousand, and used thus in Roman numer-als) as well as for million, in place of the abbreviation "Meg."
 However, there is no ambiguity if M is avoided entirely, and only K and Meg are used.